It all started in 1990... Get to know the story behind our organisation!

 EBL supports the European Commission in developing and maintaining the European Youth Portal, regularly editing European contents, assessing the quality of Eurodesk national centres and giving them technical support.

-There are over 1100 Eurodesk multipliers in 36 countries all over Europe.
+There are over 1000 Eurodesk multipliers and over 500 Eurodesk Ambassadors in 36 countries all over Europe.
 Multipliers are local organisations (e.g. youth centres, associations, municipalities) but despite their variety, their core mission remain the same.
 As one of the most important tasks within the structure, multipliers maintain a face-to-face connection with young people through events and campaigns they organise.
 Multipliers are the body in the system who make sure that the mobility information collected in the network reaches young people who then through the work of multipliers receive youth information and counselling based on their personal profiles.

 is to raise awareness among young people on mobility opportunities and to encourage them to become active citizens.

 This website has been funded with support from the European Commission.
 Eurodesk.eu reflects the views of the author (Eurodesk) only, and the Commission cannot be held responsible for any use which may be made of the information contained therein.